If you were to measure your self-discipline, where would you place yourself on a scale of 1 to 10? Think about it, and be honest with yourself.

-Don’t feel too bad if you stand at zero, 1 or 2, in the scale of self-discipline.
+Don’t feel too bad if you stand at zero, 1 or 2, on the scale of self-discipline.
 This can be changed.

 Do you make a lot of promises to yourself and to others, but never follow through with them?
-This will ultimately lead people not to believe or trust you.
-If you want people to respect you and to trust you need to show that you are a person you does what he says.
+This will ultimately, lead people to stop believing and trusting you.
+If you want people to respect you and to trust you, you need to show that you are a person, who does what he says.

 If you want to get promoted at your job, if you want to make progress in your life, or if you wish to be regarded as a person who keeps his or her word, you need to develop a certain degree of self-discipline.

 It’s so easy to be distracted and being pulled here and there.
-People tell you things, and you change directions.
-You let laziness and procrastination rule your life, and you don’t make the right priorities in your life.
+People might tell you things, persuade you to do what they want, and you soon change directions.
+You might let laziness and procrastination rule your life.
+You might also not make the right priorities in your life.
 These are a few of the obstacles that destroy the ability to follow what you promise to do, but these obstacles can be surmounted.